 Please sign.
 The easiest thing you’ll do today, but it might make such a difference.

 If you’re vegan you’ve probably already heard this speech.
 You’ve probably also seen the anti-Yourofsky propaganda.
-As with all things, use your intellect and make up your own mind.
-Either way, great lecture.
+As with all things, make up your own mind.
+Either way, great presentation.